-- Impact on the setting of two designated listed buildings due west of the site should be considered. - Impact on Serlby Hall Parkland (non- designated HA) and the setting of associated designated heritage assets, including Serlby Hall. - Working should avoid impacts on designated sites in the local area including Scrooby sand pits. - Consideration of Landscape Character Assessment, Policy Zone recommendation: 'Conserve and Reinforce' - actions should conserve distinctive features and features in good condition, and strengthen and reinforce those features that may be vulnerable - Site is within an area with historical records of nightjar and woodlark. - High potential for the site to contain non-designated archaeology.
+- Impact on the setting of Grade II listed buildings Scrooby Top Farmhouse Restaurant and Scrooby Top Cottages and attached buildings due west of the site should be considered. - Impact on Serlby Hall Parkland (non- designated HA) and the setting of associated designated heritage assets, including Serlby Hall. - Working should avoid impacts on designated sites in the local area including Scrooby sand pits, Scrooby Top quarry, Mattersey Hill Marsh and River Idle Washlands SSSIs. - Consideration of Landscape Character Assessment, Policy Zone recommendation: 'Conserve and Reinforce' - actions should conserve distinctive features and features in good condition, and strengthen and reinforce those features that may be vulnerable

-- Potential impacts on the setting of listed buildings at Scrooby Top Farmhouse and Cottages. - Potential indirect links to the Birklands and Bilhaugh SAC and Sherwood Forest ppSPA. - Potential impacts on the Mattersey Hill Marsh and River Idle Washlands SSSIs
+- Site is within an area with historical records of nightjar and woodlark. - High potential for the site to contain non-designated archaeology. - Potential impacts on the setting of listed buildings at Scrooby Top Farmhouse and Cottages. - Potential impacts on the Mattersey Hill Marsh and River Idle Washlands SSSIs